emmercm/www/src/blog/generating-v4-uuids-in-mysql.md

 ---

 MySQL's [`UUID()`](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_uuid) function generates [v1 UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_1_(date-time_and_MAC_address)), which have a time component that make them unevenly distributed over short periods of time.
-We can define our own function to generate [v4 UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)), which are random and therefore always evenly distributed.
+We can define our own function to generate [v4 UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)), which are random and therefore more evenly distributed.

 Check out "[Why You Should Use UUIDs for Your Primary Keys](/blog/why-you-should-use-uuids-for-your-primary-keys)" for a reason to use UUIDs in databases.